Tuition fees and course costs

 Part-time tuition fees

-Most of our courses are designed so that part-time students are expected to study at a minimum of 25% course intensity, meaning you’ll be able to apply for a loan to cover your tuition fees.
+Most of our courses are structured so part-time students study at least 25% course intensity, making you eligible for a tuition fee loan.

-If you're joining us from overseas, please visit our International Fees and Scholarships page to find out about the specific fee costs and scholarships available to you.
+If you're joining us from overseas, explore our International Fees and Scholarships page to discover your fees and funding opportunities.

 Applying for a second undergraduate degree

-Your eligibility for student funding may be affected if you've previously studied all or part of a higher education course before coming to university.
+Your eligibility for funding may be affected if you've previously studied a higher education course, even partially.

-• Previous Study - If you have studied a higher education course (level 4 or level 5) before, even if you didn't complete it you may not get student funding for the full length of your course, meaning you'll have to pay some or all of the fees yourself.
+• Previous Study - If you’ve taken undergraduate-level courses (Level 4 or 5) before, even without completing them, you may not receive full funding, meaning you might need to cover some or all fees yourself.

-• Equivalent and Lower Qualifications (ELQ) - if the course you are studying is of an equivalent or lower level to one you already hold you may not receive student funding for your fees or living costs.
+• Equivalent and Lower Qualifications (ELQ) - If your new course is at the same or lower level as a qualification you already hold, you may not qualify for tuition or maintenance loans.

 Course intensity explained